gosa-project/gosa-core/README.md

 ## Debug GOsa² core and plugins using Xdebug

+**DISCLAIMER**: DO NOT, and I repeat **DO NOT** use this on production webservers!
+Enabling a debugger can easily lead to *compromised* data, data *loss*, Remote code execution and more!
+So please, use a isolated development server, without any important user data.

 1. Install the `php-xdebug` package on your GOsa² server by executing the following command:

 Debian (9+): `sudo apt install php-xdebug`